Catalyst Addition Devices

 Division 1 – Where the flammable material exists in the atmosphere under normal operating conditions.

-Because of sparking from brush contacts, electric motors clearly represent the principal explosion hazard introduced by a stirred reactor.
-Electric motors approved for Class I, Groups C and D, and Class II, Groups F and G atmospheres are readily available in most sizes and voltages.
-These sealed motors are suitable for most hazardous applications, and they are sometimes used with hydrogen, but they are not approved for Class B atmospheres.
-To meet Class B requirements, a motor must be purged by building up a positive pressure of air within the motor to prevent explosive gases or vapors from reaching electrical ignition sources.
-This requires a special, air purged motor which can be provided when required.
+Because of sparking from brush contacts, permanent magnet DC electric motors clearly represent the principal ignition source introduced by a stirred reactor.
+Electric motors approved for Class I (Divisions 1 & 2), Groups C and D, and Class II (Divisions 1 & 2), Groups F and G atmospheres are readily available in most sizes and voltages.
+These totally enclosed motors are suitable for many hazardous applications, and they are sometimes used with hydrogen, though they are not approved for Group B atmospheres.
+Currently, there are no Division 1 motors available for Group A or B atmospheres.
+A special air purging system can be used to reduce the classification inside the motor.
+The motor is pressurized by building up a positive pressure of air, or inert gas, within the motor to prevent explosive gases or vapors from entering the motor housing.

 An alternate method of dealing with the explosion hazard is to use an air driven motor.
 These are powered by compressed air and offer a convenient and satisfactory drive system for use in flammable atmospheres, including hydrogen.
 They are available in sizes suitable for most Parr reactors.

 The most commonly used method for dealing with the ignition hazard introduced by a temperature or process controller is simply to locate the controller outside of the hazardous atmosphere.
-Another choice is to install the controller in a cabinet which can be purged with clean air within the hazardous location.
+Another choice is to install the controller in an explosionproof cabinet or a cabinet that can be purged using the purging system described above.Contact Us